 Based on those assumptions, the pension plan's fiduciary net position was not projected to be available to make all projected future benefit payments of current active and inactive employees.
 Therefore, the discount rate incorporates a municipal bond rate which was 3.13 percent.
-The source of that bond rate was the Standard and Poor Municipal Bond 20-year high grade index as of June 30, 2017, The resulting Single Discount Rate is 6.33 percent.
-The long-term expected rate of return was applied to projected benefit payments from July 1, 2017 through July 1, 2114.
+The source of that bond rate was the Standard & Poor's Municipal Bond 20-year high grade index as of June 30, 2017.
+The resulting single discount rate is 6.33 percent.
+The long-term expected rate of return was applied to projected benefit payments from July 1, 2017 through July 1, 2116.